Board of Directors

 Philip has travelled extensively on a global basis and has dealt with numerous hands-on international trade and finance scenarios, specializing in infrastructure solutions.
 Philip joined JCB in 2002 to bring the Chinese market into JCB’s global strategy.
 Currently based in London covering international diplomatic liaison, with particular emphasis on India and global account relations.

 Rino Donosepoetro was appointed as Standard Chartered’s Vice Chairman for ASEAN in October 2019.
-In this role, he is responsible for driving the execution of the Bank’s ASEAN strategy and providing governance oversight over the Bank’s footprints that spans across all 10 ASEAN countries.
-Prior to this, he held the role as CEO for Standard Chartered Bank Indonesia since September 2016 and he was the first Indonesian to hold this post in the Bank’s 157 years of operations in the country.
+In this role, he is responsible for driving the execution of the Bank’s ASEAN strategy and providing governance oversight over the Bank’s footprints that span across all 10 ASEAN countries.
+Before this, he held the role of CEO for Standard Chartered Bank Indonesia since September 2016 and he was the first Indonesian to hold this post in the Bank’s 157 years of operations in the country.

 In a global career spanning 24 years with Standard Chartered, Mr Donosepoetro has held diverse roles across businesses and functions in different markets – Indonesia, United Kingdom, United Arab Emirates, Singapore, Brunei Darussalam, and the Falkland Islands.
 He joined the Bank as a Graduate Trainee and started his career with Consumer Banking in Indonesia before moving to London in 2001 to take up the role of Executive Assistant to Group CEO.
 He then joined the Europe Corporate Banking team and subsequently the Consumer Banking team for the Middle East & South Asia out of Dubai in 2004.
 As Project Director for the Bank’s Group M&A in London, he led Standard Chartered’s successful acquisition of Permata Bank in Indonesia and American Express Bank in the US.

 Rino Donosepoetro spent four years from 2010 as the Bank’s Regional Head of Internal Audit for Asia based in Singapore.
-Prior to CEO Indonesia, Mr Donosepoetro has also held the role of CEO for Standard Chartered Bank in the Falkland Islands and Brunei Darussalam.
+Before being CEO of Indonesia, Mr Donosepoetro also held the role of CEO for Standard Chartered Bank in the Falkland Islands and Brunei Darussalam.

 Andrew Jeffreys is the Founder and Chief Executive Officer of the Oxford Business Group (OBG), the global publishing, research and consultancy firm, which produces an authoritative series of annual country reports across 35 countries and territories in Asia, the Middle East, South America and Africa.